AimaKhan154/DSA-with-Java-/README.md

+# 💻 Data Structures and Algorithms in Java

-This repository contains my solutions to various data structures and algorithms problems using Java.
-The goal is to understand the fundamental concepts of DSA, improve problem-solving skills, and build a solid foundation in computer science.This repository is a collection of common data structures and algorithms implemented in Java.
-I am using it as a personal learning tool and hope it helps others who are also studying or revising these concepts.
+This repository contains my solutions to various **DSA problems** implemented in **Java**.
+It serves as a personal learning tool to:
+- Understand fundamental DSA concepts.
+- Improve problem-solving skills.
+- Build a solid foundation in computer science.

+I hope this collection helps others studying or revising these concepts!